mincongzhang/CodeX_public/README.md

 •	Photon Unity 3D Networking Frameworks SDKs to implement our multiplayer function.

-•	Serial work are completed in Photon in order to make multiplayers have the same view in the game.
+• Serialized views in Photon are implemented in order to sync multiplayers' action and scene objects.

 •	Design Enemy AI system to make the enemies work more intelligently.